 There has been much pre-release hype about Brooke Davis’ debut novel Lost & Found and I am pleased to say it is well-deserved.

 In Lost & Found Davis has fearlessly unleashed a quirky band of characters on Australian suburbia.
-She allows the reader to see the world as each of her characters do, through their unique narrative voice as they process what they see before them and reflect upon their lives and the people they have shared them with.
+She allows the reader to see the world as each of her characters do.
+Through their unique narrative voices they process what they see before them and reflect upon their lives and the people they have shared them with.
 Their observations exude a compelling rawness and honesty – a potent mix of the extremes of childlike wonder and world-weary experience.

 What particularly stood out for me was the way Davis has tapped into that emotional state we rarely admit to.
 You know that one when we feel an uncontrollable urge to laugh at something utterly heartwrenching like a mishap with a coffin at a funeral – that emotion that reminds us we are very much alive.